“Congratulations! Today is your day. You’re off to great places! You’re off and away!”

 While the dream might be to jump on a plane without a plan and get outta here indefinitely, sadly the reality of planning to travel the world for a while is definitely not as easy as that.

 After spending the past year living the nomad life around the globe, we’ve definitely been around the block (and temple, mountain, café, and gallery) a few times during the last rotation of the sun.
-Which is why we’ve come up our ultimate guide on how to travel the world long term – to help those of you out there who want to take the plunge and live the nomadic life indefinitely.
+Which is why we’ve come up our ultimate guide on how to long term travel – to help those of you out there who want to take the plunge and live the nomadic life indefinitely.

 - What’s your travel style going to be?
 Luxury, backpacker, etc.